Larysa Kondracki: Work

 Kondracki's career kicked off with her breakout short film, "Viko," about a seventeen-year-old boy in Yugoslavia, who, struggling to earn money for a new life with his girlfriend, finds himself tangled in a web of sex trafficking.
 "Viko"'s success in the film festival circuit brought Kondracki long success as a director and storyteller.

 Kondracki's debut feature film, The Whistleblower, is a based-on-truth crime drama about Kathryn Bolkovac, "who, while working in Bosnia with a private US military contractor under UN jurisdiction, uncovered sex-slavery rings, implicating local police, a number of her colleagues and other foreign nationals.”
 Kondracki said to Indie Wire, about the crime thriller storytelling style she chose: "When you put together the words Bosnia, peacekeepers and sex-trafficking, people assume it’s going to be either 'educational' or 'important,' in other words: medicinal.
 But the truth is, Kathy’s story was incredible.
 It brought to mind my favorite political thrillers, and I felt it lent itself to that kind of telling.”

-Kondracki spoke about her effort to portray the "exhaustion" of inflicting violence in an interview with FF2 Media's Jan Huttner.
+Kondracki spoke about her effort to portray the "exhaustion" of inflicting violence in an interview with FF2 Media's Jan Lisa Huttner.
 "In some of the reviews we've gotten, they say that The Whistleblower is too black and white, and it's just evil, and this and that.
 But I don't see it as a black and white thing: there are good women and bad men, and good men and bad women, and we did that on purpose because it isn't so black and white.”

 The Whistleblower was nominated for six Genie Awards, and nominated for major awards at the Seattle International Film Festival and the Palm Springs International Film Festival.
 It signaled Kondracki's role as an activist and advocate for women.
 "I think the movie has a relevance beyond just making one think," said Kondracki to The Coast Halifax.
 "I plan to be a large pest.”

 Kondracki has since directed and produced episodes of many television shows, among them The Walking Dead, Better Call Saul, Rogue, The Americans, and Graceland.

 In 2015, Nimbus publishing announced that the film rights for the book Haunted Girl: Esther Cox and the Great Amherst Mystery by Laurie Glenn Norris had been sold to a project led by Kondracki.

 In 2018, Kondracki signed a First Look television deal with Amazon.
 Kondracki directed episodes of the TV series Picnic at Hanging Rock, which involved her in an Australian nationalist debate about direction for the iconic Australian story.